Accredited by the College of Mental Health Pharmacy (CMHP)

 Unit 4 – Anxiety and Depression

 Assessment is by coursework assignments and a final exam.
 Coursework will take the form of individual assignments including case studies and an essay, each concentrating on a different therapeutic area.
 There will also be an exam at the end of the course which is usually held online.

 Teaching staff: Dr Ian Maidment, Emma Smith, Ruth Egbe, Dr Muhammad (Umair) Khan, Adaora Ndu, Emma Bryant.

 Your future career prospects

-It is also undertaken by mental health nurses to increase their knowledge base especially those practicing or intending to practice as non-medical prescribers.
+It is also undertaken by mental health nurses to increase their knowledge base especially those practising or intending to practise as non-medical prescribers.

 General practitioners and psychiatrists, as well as graduates working in the pharmaceutical industry, have also taken this course.

 - Follow us on Facebook: Aston University School of Life and Health Sciences